 Find a free, printable recipe card template that you like, and use it to create a family cookbook, complete with all the stories and memories that go along with the recipes.
 Make a copy for each member of your family, so the recipes and stories can be enjoyed now, and then passed on to future generations.
 If you have time, collect recipes from all your family members, so it'll be as complete as possible.Continue to 9 of 11 below.

 09 of 11

 Have a pile of scrap wood out in the garage or shed?
 Dig through it for a few pieces that you can use to make perpetual calendars for some or all of the people on your Christmas list.
 This project is as simple as cutting the wood into blocks, and decopauging or painting the days and dates onto the face of the blocks.
-Here's a trick that you can use to paint the letters and numbers with picture perfect results, even if you're far from a master painter.

 10 of 11

 Raid your pantry for salt, oils, and herbs, and mix up a big batch of bath salts.
 Scoop the finished product into mason jars, slap on a nice label, and you've got a gift that any beauty enthusiast would love to receive.
 You can find any number of bath salt recipes that you can make without running to the store for supplies.
 The best part: this is one homemade gift that will only take you a few minutes to make—even if it looks like it took much longer.
 Our lips are sealed.

 11 of 11